lee-joanne/rageit/README.md

 ### Existing Features

-- Logo and Navbar:
+### Logo and Navbar:

 ![Screenshot of logo and navbar desktop not signed in](documentation/logo-navbar-desktop.png)
 ![Screenshot of logo and navbar desktop signed in](documentation/logo-navbar-desktop-signedin.png)
 ![Screenshot of logo and navbar mobile not signed in](documentation/logo-navbar-mobile.png)

 For the h1 logo, I used the Permanent Marker font to help define the theme of the blog.
 When the user is not signed in, the navbar will show 'Login' and 'Sign Up' as options.
 When the user is signed in, the navbar will say 'hello' with the username beside it to confirm the username to the user.
 The navbar will also show an option to create a post, and to log out.
 The navbar links and logo are in red (#5F021F) to help show that they are clickable links, and the username name is in black to show that it is not clickable.
 When the navigation links are hovered, it will become white so the user receives feedback that the links are clickable.
 In smaller screens, the navbar will become a hamburger button that will become expandable when clicked.
 The navbar is fixed at the top so it will always remain at the top when the user scrolls down.
 This is added to enhance the user experience so that the user does not need to scroll all the way up when they want to access the navigation links.

-The navbar was created using Bootstrap 5.
+User stories covered in Logo and Navbar:

+- As a **user** I can **sign up easily with just a username and password** so that **I have the ability to create posts or comments without having to share my email address.**

+- As a **user** I can **easily log out** so that **I can have more security on my account.**

+- As a **user** I can **easily log in** so that **I can quickly post or add more comments if I wish.**

+- As a **user** I can **create posts** so that **I can share my own rage-worthy posts.**

-- Homepage:
+### Homepage:

 ![Screenshot of homepage banner](documentation/homepage-banner.png)
 ![Screenshot of homepage posts on desktop](documentation/homepage-posts.png)